 You may already have children or could be planning to have them later.
-This can impact your finances.
+This can affect your finances.
 One or both of you may not work as much - or at all.
 Could you afford your mortgage on just one income?
-And you may face the additional costs of childcare as well as the costs of raising a child.
+You may face the additional costs of childcare on top of the costs of raising a child.

 Childcare can be costly.
-To get an idea of what you might need to pay, search for 'Cost of childcare' on moneyadviceservice.org.uk/familybudget
+To get an idea of what you might need to pay, search for 'Cost of childcare' on moneyad vice service. or g.uk

-Find out about budgeting for a family on our website
+Find out about budgeting for a family on our website moneyadviceservice.org.uk/familybudget